Wizely99/Wizely99/README.md

 ## Languages and Tools

-- Python
+- Python for django
-- Dart
+- Dart for Flutter
-- Javascript
+- Javascript && Typescript
 - Golang
+- C# for dotnet

 ## Connect with Me